The epidemic of Opioid Overdose in the U.S.

 There was once an incident when 25.000 Chinese coolies who were working in the tin mines in Banka (an island lying east of Sumatra) went on strike as the Government forbade the importation of opium.
 Only after the ban was lifted the work started again.

-The Banka island is linked to a sad story from the second World War.
+Banka Island is linked to a sad story from the second World War.

 These are just some little tit-bits of the history on poppy.
 Later on, a method of injecting directly into the veins was invented and that promoted the development of morphine and other derivatives of opium.